THE mother of a Rowley Regis boy born with half a heart is entering a beauty pageant to raise money and awareness for two lifeline organsations.

 She said: “I don’t think people realise how much Acorns do – it costs £750 a day to look after a child in the hospice - and they have a mums group and other siblings group. “ Little Hearts Matter offers support and information, and raises awareness of those affected when a child has only half a heart, which can be due to a range of conditions.

-Mrs Mason, who is a parent ambassador for Acorns, hopes taking part in the beauty pageant on Sunday July 27 will also help boost her confidence and overcome depression which has affected her since the age 14.
+Mrs Williams, who is a parent ambassador for Acorns, hopes taking part in the beauty pageant on Sunday July 27 will also help boost her confidence and overcome depression which has affected her since the age 14.

 “The pageant is way out of my comfort, I would never normally do anything like this,” said the mother of the three.